-Status: The introduction of Hooks has fundamentally changed how we write React.
-The official documentation is currently being reorganized around a hooks-first approach, and these articles need to similarly shift focus.
+Status: The introduction of Hooks has fundamentally changed how one writes React.
+Similarly to how the official documentation has been reorganized around a hooks-first approach, these articles are in need of an update.

 This guide contains some tried-and-tested ways to work with React that I picked up along the way, and in-depth explanations of how certain aspects of the library work.